ietf-llc/policies-consultation/Records-Retention-00.md

 [NEW PAGE]

-DRAFT DOCUMENT RETENTION MATRIX
+SCHEDULE A - DRAFT DOCUMENT RETENTION MATRIX

-[NOTE FOR IETF COMMUNITY REVIEW: THE RETENTION PERIODS ARE TBD AND WILL BE RELEASED SOON.]
+[NOTE FOR IETF COMMUNITY REVIEW: THE RETENTION PERIODS ARE TBD.]

 Matrix version: X